JaagaSustain/jaagasustain.github.io/pages/cowork.md

 - Multiple meeting + ideation spaces and a dedicated conference room
 - Lots of open spaces - lounge, dining area, terraces (more breathing room than any other coworking space in Bangalore!)
 - Kitchen with microwave, fridge, coffeemaker and unlimited tea/coffee/purified drinking water

+>_Eventually everything connects – people, ideas, objects.
+The quality of the connections is the key to quality per se._
+<cite>Charles Eames</cite>